-Speedy, real-time analytics can help spot suspicious behavior, anomalies, and more to alert you to the possibility of an attack.
-If unusual activity is happening in your environment, fast analytics platforms will spot it before it’s too late.
-Threat hunters can identify these and eradicate them before your data is widely compromised.
+Remember the period of time I mentioned earlier before an attacker breaks in?
+Speedy, real-time analytics can help spot suspicious behavior, anomalies, and more during that period.
+This will alert you to the possibility of an attack—but having a slow analytics won’t indicate unusual activity in time.
+Fast analytics platforms will spot it before it’s too late, allowing threat hunters to quickly identify threats and eradicate them before your data is widely compromised.

 Tip: Your architecture should be built with resiliency and durability in mind.
 For instance, implementing SafeMode™ snapshots from Pure Storage® can protect critical backup data from deletion.